The First Steps to Becoming a Second Shooter

 Once you get wheels under you, show you can handle the gig, and become a valuable member of the team, you should be making around $100 per hour, given the magnitude of your role and the overall photography budget of the wedding.

-For seconds, you get all the creativity without any of the actual responsibility of the main photographer for the day.
+Another key reason, if the first isn’t good enough for you, is that you get all the creativity without any of the actual responsibility of the main photographer for the day.

 No, you’re not making four or five figures, but taking home a few hundred bucks for a day behind the lens and learning how a real wedding is photographed is what I would call a great day.